fracturedatlas/fa_hubot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Configuration specific to this bot

+You'll need to add your HUBOT_TRELLO_KEY and HUBOT_TRELLO_TOKEN env variables.

 ### Running hubot Locally

 You can test your hubot by running the following, however some plugins will not